synapsecns/sanguine/packages/rfq-loadtest/README.md

 ## Step 4: Specify Test Bridge Amount

-4. Define the amount of ETH to be sent in each test transaction under `TEST_BRIDGE_AMOUNT_UNITS`.
-The default is set to `0.00007`.
+4. Define each asset to be sent in test transactions under the `ASSETS` section.

-## Step 5: Configure Gas and Rebalance Settings

-5. Set the `MINIMUM_GAS_UNITS` to the desired threshold for triggering a rebalance of funds across chains.
-Specify the `REBALANCE_TO_UNITS` to determine the target amount for each chain after rebalancing.

 ## Step 6: Define Chain Settings

-6. In the `CHAINS` section, configure the `FastRouterAddr` and `rpcUrl` settings for each chain involved in your tests.
+6. In the `CHAINS` section, configure the `Label`, Router addresses, and `rpcUrl` settings for each chain involved in your tests.
 These settings include URLs for reading, simulation, and submitting transactions.

-## Step 7: Configure Test Routes

-7. Under `TEST_ROUTES`, define the routes for your test transactions, including `fromChainId`, `toChainId`, and `testDistributionPercentage` to control the flow and distribution of transactions between chains.

 ## Step 8: Save and Run